ppy/osu-wiki/wiki/BBCode/en.md

 [s]text[/s]
 ```

-The `[s]` tag is used to indicate a removal of previously included text through the use of a horizontal line that "crosses out" the text (i.e. a "strikethrough", also known as "strike").[^strike]
+The `[s]` tag is used to indicate a removal of previously included text through the use of a horizontal line that "crosses out" the text (i.e. a "strikethrough", also known as "strike"). `[strike]` is an accepted alias for this tag.

 Toolbar button: ![Strike button](img/strike.png "Strikethrough")